Dr. Chacko Featured on the Cover of

-Allergies Can Be Outgrown
+Food Allergies Can Be Outgrown

 Many children outgrow allergies to milk, soy, egg, and wheat even when their reactions to those foods were severe.
 Allergies to fish, tree nuts and shellfish tend to last through adulthood.
 Have your child tested by an allergist on a regular basis to determine the current status of an allergy to a specific food.

-Tips for Allergies to Food
+Top Tips for Managing Food Allergies

 - When there is a known allergy to food, make sure when you are eating out or even at a friend’s house, ask about the ingredients before any food is consumed.

 - Read food labels carefully.
 Common food allergens are required to be listed on the label.